 The 20 hectares Penders site is located on the southern coast of NSW at Tanja within Mimosa Rocks National Park.
 Listed in November 2013 as a place of state significance it comprises a rare suite of modernist buildings and structures designed by the renowned architect Sir Roy Grounds within a setting of great natural beauty.
 Penders was used by Grounds as an experimental workshop for the exploration of creative structures, and experiments that influenced the evolution of modernist architecture across Australia in the later half of the twentieth century.

 The Penders site also has a strong association with Kenneth Myer, member of the prominent Myer retail family.
-The site demonstrates his ecological aims and interest in the commercial use of native timbers through its partially extant timber plantation and remains of the experimental shed for the Tanolithic timber preservation process.
+The site demonstrates his ecological aims and interest in the commercial use of native timbers through its partially surviving timber plantation and remains of the experimental shed for the Tanolithic timber preservation process.

 As part of the interpretation plan we also researched, mapped and designed wayfinding and regulatory signage.